stephentuso/stephentuso.github.io/content/blog/how-to-make-this.md

 ### Deploy

 We'll be using GitHub Actions to deploy the site to GitHub Pages.
 I'm using Pages because it's free for public repos, and Actions because it integrates with Pages easily (and is also free).
-Assuming this is your user site - make a repo on your GitHub called `yourusername.github.io`, and add it as a remote.
+Make a repo on your GitHub called `<yourusername>.github.io`, and add it as a remote to your local repo.

 Now for the Actions config, add the following to `.github/workflows/hugo.yml`: